-Comparative data or data presented in previously published financial statements has been updated, if necessary, in order to reflect presentational changes introduced in the current period.
+Comparative data or data presented in previously published financial statements has been appropriately updated in order to reflect presentational changes introduced in the current period.
 The changes had no impact on previously reported amounts of net income or equity.

-The company made presentational changes to the statement of profit or loss in order to restructure finance income and expenses.
+Company made presentation changes to the profit and loss statement in order to structure finance income and expenses.

-Finance Income
+Finance income